seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     the outcome belongs to the NEXT record, where it is history.
 This is inv.
 38's immutability read forwards — a file that may not be corrected must not contain the class of statement most likely to need correcting.
+    **It is enforced by the report template, not by care.** TZ-21 named this prohibition in its own §8 and the report violated it anyway, in the section that always carries that sentence — the second occurrence in two consecutive TZs.
+A clause an author must remember is not a control; a template with no such line is.

+55. **A specification is checked against the text it must obey, never against memory of it.**
+    Six defects across two consecutive TZs came from one mechanism: the Architect wrote a requirement from a correct recollection of a rule and a wrong recollection of its detail — an enum's members, an allow-list's host, a hard-floor clause, a count of entries.
+Each was caught downstream, which is the design working, and each cost a full Executor session.
+Therefore every TZ, before it ships, reads FROM THE REPOSITORY every constant, enum and allow-list it names and every hard-floor clause its stages touch, and quotes them into the TZ where the Executor can compare.
+Inv.
+21 bans a second implementation of a rule; this bans a second recollection of one.
+The failure is invisible at authoring time by construction — a specification never runs, so nothing contradicts it until a session has been spent on it.
 ---

 ## 5. Limits